stanley-1/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save address book data, user preference data and command history data in json format, and read them back into corresponding objects.
-* inherits from `AddressBookStorage`, `UserPrefStorage` and `CommandHistoryStorage` which means it can be treated as any one (if only the functionality of only one is needed).
+* inherits from `AddressBookStorage`, `UserPrefStorage` and `CommandHistoryStorage` which means it can be treated as any one (if the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes <a name="common"></a>